-JBL Tune 215TWS bring Apple’s AirPod inspired style, but at fraction of the cost.
-Less expensive does results in trade-offs, such as Apple unique features, an IP rating, and active noise cancelation (ANC), but these earbuds offer great sounds and a good user experience.
+JBL Tune 215TWS bring Apple’s AirPod-inspired style, but at a fraction of the cost.
+Less expensive does result in trade-offs, such as Apple’s unique features, an IP rating, and active noise cancelation (ANC), but these earbuds offer great sounds and a good user experience.

 What we like

 I was skeptical about the ear dangles associated with Apple AirPods.
 But since I regularly receive great true wireless earbuds for review, I have not invested in a pair of Apple’s earbuds.
-JBL’s $69.95 Tune 215TWS proved a pleasent surprise as they fit lightly, felt balanced, and offered all expected features at a price that will fit most pocket books.
+JBL’s $69.95 Tune 215TWS proved a pleasant surprise as they fit lightly, felt balanced, and offered all expected features at a price that will fit most pocketbooks.

 Power and charging

-Like most true wireless headsets, the JBL Tune 215TWSs run about 5 hours on a single change, with the included charging case adding another 20 hours of top off.
-The cases charges via USB-C. Indicator lights on the earbuds indicate low battery and charging status.
+Like most true wireless headsets, the JBL Tune 215TWSs run about 5 hours on a single charge, with the included charging case adding another 20 hours of top-off.
+The case charges via USB-C. Indicator lights on the earbuds indicate low battery and charging status.
 Front-facing lights on the case announce its charge state.
-The case and earbuds will charge to full in about 2-hours.
+The case and earbuds will charge to full in about 2 hours.

 JBL promised bass on the package, and they deliver it.
 But the highs and mid-ranges still come through clearly.
 If you know the JBL sound profile, then you know what to expect from these earbuds.

 I recently downloaded the Steely Dan Remastered A Decade of Steely Dan from Apple Music and found the experience very pleasurable.
 I felt surrounded.
-Much better than the sound coming out of my old BMW as I drove the freeways of LA with this album cranked up 20-years ago.
-The tracks were clean, and instruments easy to separate, and the stage open enough to invite me in.
+Much better than the sound coming out of my old BMW as I drove the freeways of LA with this album cranked up 20 years ago.
+The tracks were clean, the instruments easy to separate, and the stage open enough to invite me in.

 And BTW, phone calls work well for listening and talking.

-I felt a bit silly before reading the manual as I tried to touch and stroke the earbud to make them perform.
+I felt a bit silly before reading the manual as I tried to touch and stroke the earbuds to make them perform.
 When nothing happened, I went back and read the manual.

 The JBL Tune 215TWSs eschew gesture sensors for actual buttons.
-The right button answers calls and pauses music, the left skips to the next song.
-A double-tap on the right envokes the primary voice assistant.
+The right button answers calls and pauses music, and the left skips to the next song.
+A double tap on the right evokes the primary voice assistant.
 A 2-second hold mutes or unmutes.
-A 5-second hold brings up Bluetooth connection mode, and a triple tap sends the pair of earbuds in search of each other should stereo get lost.
+A 5-second hold brings up Bluetooth connection mode, and a triple tap sends the pair of earbuds in search of each other should the stereo get lost.